ultravioletrs/cocos/manager/README.md

 ## Deployment

-To start the service outside of the container, execute the following shell script:
+To start the service, execute the following shell script (note a server needs to be running see  [here](../test/manager-server/README.md)):

 ```bash
 # download the latest version of the service